tazlambert/weblogic-modernization/tutorials/setup.prometheus.grafana.md

     - ReadWriteOnce
 EOF
 ```
-Next is for Prometheus PV and PVC:
+Next is for Prometheus PV and PVC, do not forget to **change IP of NFS Server**:
 ```
 cat << EOF | kubectl apply -f -
 apiVersion: v1